-The successful contractor will provide a comprehensive list of materials that will be brought into the institutions to conduct training; the list is to be submitted to the Education staff at each institution.
+The contractor will utilize ServSafe Manager training materials.
+The contractor will provide a comprehensive list of materials that will be brought into the institutions to conduct training; the list is to be submitted to the Education staff at each institution.
 The contractor shall provide lesson plans, training aids, syllabi, and other classroom related materials.
-The contractor will provide the maritime tests, and issue results, earned certificates (wallet cards), and copies of certificates to the Education staff of the institution at the conclusion of each cycle.
+The contractor will provide the ServSafe tests, and issue results, earned certificates, and copies of certificates to the Education staff of the institution at the conclusion of each cycle.